About this day

 Sam will shed light on the approach Gravity has taken to development of a pioneering human flight suit, with all the associated successes, failures and revelations.
 It will show how fundamental principles and design judgement can bring science fiction closer to reality.

 About Sam Rogers

-Sam Rogers is a flight suit design engineer at Gravity Industries.
-He has many years experience with pyrotechnics and built his first large solid rocket motor aged 9.
+Sam Rogers is a Test Pilot & Design Lead at Gravity Industries.
+He has many years experience with pyrotechnics and built his first solid rocket motor aged 9.

 Six ways to think about design Emily Campbell, Creative Education Academies Trust